 Here at Hillside Stone & Garden we don't provide different grades of soil quality, we believe in only supplying our customers with the best.
 Blended on site, both of our soils begin with a top quality, nutrient rich, compost which is cooked and aerated making it virtually weed free.

 Although the garden and lawn soil are created with different ratios of components, we add both an aged steer manure and washed sand as well as some peat to the garden soil for moisture retention.
 Both of these soils are ready for use, no fertilizers necessary.
-See below for some tips on planting a lush lawn using Hillsides very own Super Soil.
+See below for some tips on planting a lush lawn using Hillsides very own Lawn Soil.

 TYPES OF SOIL WE CARRY